madhugraj/zgrid-feature-flow/QUICK_START.md

 ## 🚀 Quick Start Guide

+### ⚠️ Important: CORS & Proxy Setup

+To fix CORS issues during local development, we've configured a **Vite Proxy**.
+This means requests to `/proxy/service-name` are automatically forwarded to the backend services.

+**You MUST restart your dev server** for these changes to take effect:
+1. Stop the current server (Ctrl+C)
+2. Run `npm run dev` again

+---

 ### Step 1: Start Toxicity Service Port Forwarding

 In a **new terminal** (keep it running):